ahmedraad/ZainCash/README.md

 Usage
 -------------
-To run the example project, clone the repo, and run pod install from the Example directory first.
+To run the project, clone the repo, and run pod install from the Example directory first.

 Requirements
 -----------